 One of the most important features of maven is dependency management i.e. automatic updating and dependency closure.
 It also has the ability to handle multiple projects simultaneously.
 Dependencies and repositories are external java files required for project repositories i.e. JAR files, Maven automatically downloads the repositories from the central maven repository and puts in a local repository in case of absence.

 This is a guide to Maven Plugins.
-Here we discuss the introduction to Maven Plugins along with the types of Plugins in Maven, Configuring Plug-ins as well as some different plugins that are supported by Maven.
-You can also go through our other suggested articles to learn more–
+Here we discuss the basic concept along with types of Plugins in Maven, Configuring Plug-ins as well as some different plugins that are supported by Maven.
+You can also go through our other suggested articles to learn more –